avanavana/esovdb-api/README.md

-# Airtable API Proxy
+# ESOVDB API

+This repository is the back end API server for the Earth Science Online Video Database.
 This service has two main roles:  In its public facing role, it sets up a cache proxy API server for querying the [Earth Science Online Video Database](http://www.esovdb.org), (as a proxy for the Airtable API, whose reponses are cached, avoiding the extreme delay caused by Airtable's rate-limiting and pagination, when dealing with thousands of records).
-In its private role, this service provides methods for syncing new submissions and updates to the ESOVDB (on Airtable, using Airtable's automation triggers and scripting) with a Zotero library (also available to the public [here](https://www.zotero.org/groups/2764885/esovdb/library)).
+In its private role, this service provides methods for syncing new submissions and updates to the ESOVDB (on Airtable, using Airtable's automation triggers and scripting) with a [Zotero library](https://www.zotero.org/groups/2764885/esovdb/library).
 Once items are synced to Zotero, the Zotero key and version number they receive from that program are then back-synced to the ESOVDB, and any Zotero collections for the video series or topic needed are created, and each video assigned to its respective collections.
 Because Airtable's automation methods are restricted to processing a single created record or single updated record at a time, it was necessary to include employ Redis in the project, which serves to temporarily hold all content in the current batch, before clearing it for the next.
 As `onUpdateRecord` events can be so unpredictable as to be nearly non-deterministic, due to updates to one or many records affecting records up and downstream of them, it was necessary to handle batch processing of `onUpdateRecord` events from Airtable using streams and the Observer/Observable pattern.
 The service also includes methods for syncing with Zotero directly from updates or new records in Airtable, which can be set up with Airtable's automation (see below).
 This implementation additionally posts new submissions from Airtable to a 'What's New' channel on the [ESOVDB Discord](https://discord.gg/PNPYGZ54Ue) using webhooks and posts a new tweet from [@esovdb](https://www.twitter.com/esovdb).

 Built as the server-side of [avanavana/zotero-esovdb](https://github.com/avanavana/zotero-esovdb).